-Skip Orth has been in the lawn service business for more than 25 years.
-He is the owner of Father and Son Pest and Lawn Solutions, author of the book “What Every Home Owner Along The Emerald Coast Needs To Know About Lawn Care” and has authored several articles and holds frequent workshops on the topic of lawn care in the local area.
+Skip Orth has been in the lawn service business for over 25 years.
+He is the author of the book “What Every Home Owner Along The Emerald Coast Needs To Know About Lawn Care,” and he has written several articles and holds frequent workshops on the topic of lawn care in the local area.

 ARE YOU HAVING TROUBLE KEEPING YOUR LAWN HEALTHY?

-Call or text Father and Son Pest and Lawn Solutions at 850-240-7935 for a FREE LAWN CONSULTATION!
-You can also check out their website and order a free copy of Skip’s book at
+Call or text Father and Son Pest and Lawn Solutions at 850-240-7935 to set up a free lawn consultation.
+Or visit their website at